afsarali273/GovTechAssignment/README.md

 ### Project Name: THE OPPENHEIMER PROJECT
 ##### Team Name: Citizen Disbursement System (CDS) Team

+<h4>This is a software system that has to support 3 features:</h4>

+ - [x] Enable Clerks to populate a list of working class heroes to the system
+ - [x] Enable Bookkeepers to retrieve the payable taxation relief for each working class
+ - [x] Enable Governor to dispense the money to each working class hero at her discretion

 **How to Run**
 ```cmd
  git clone "https://github.com/afsarali273/GovTechAssignment.git"